gilch/hissp/docs/macro_tutorial.rst

 Currently, best practice is to keep them balanced, even in symbols, But they're OK individually if you escape them.

-Also, the reader macro is a bit sloppy.
+Also, the metaprogram is a bit sloppy.
 Best practice is (usually) to surround Python injections with ``()``, unless you have a very good reason not to.
-Sometimes it matters, and macros don't know their expansion context.
+Sometimes it matters.

 .. code-block:: REPL